Saddam Hussein statue destruction: Flags

 Before the statue was toppled, Marine Corporal Edward Chin of the 1st Tank Battalion, 1st Marine Division (attached to the 3rd Battalion, 4th Marines) climbed the ladder and placed a U.S. flag over the statue's face.
-According to the book "Shooter," by Coughlin, Kuhlman, and Davis, other Marines of the 3/4 realized the PR disaster unfolding as the formerly cheering crowd became silent, with one woman shouting at the Marines to remove the flag.
-Kuhlman had appropriated an Iraqi flag as a war trophy during a raid earlier in the war and quickly unfurled it and headed for the statue.
+According to the book Shooter, by Coughlin, Kuhlman, and Davis, other Marines of the 3/4 realized the PR disaster unfolding as the formerly cheering crowd became silent, with one woman shouting at the Marines to remove the flag.
+Kuhlman had appropriated an Iraqi flag (thought to be provided by a citizen) as a war trophy during a raid earlier in the war and quickly unfurled it and headed for the statue.
 The crowd grabbed this flag and then placed it over the statue.
+The flag swapping is thought to be made so it doesn't look as an "occupation" by foreign forces but actually a "liberation".

 Conflicting reports

 The event was widely publicized, but allegations that it had been staged were soon published.
 One picture from the event, published in the Evening Standard, was digitally altered to suggest a larger crowd.
 A report by the Los Angeles Times stated it was an unnamed Marine colonel, not Iraqi civilians, who had decided to topple the statue and that a quick-thinking Army psychological operations team then used loudspeakers to encourage Iraqi civilians to assist and made it all appear spontaneous and Iraqi-inspired.
-Tim Brown at Globalsecurity.org stated: "It was not completely stage-managed from Washington, DC, but it was not exactly a spontaneous Iraqi operation."
+Tim Brown at GlobalSecurity.org stated: "It was not completely stage-managed from Washington, DC, but it was not exactly a spontaneous Iraqi operation."

 The Marines present at the time, the 3rd Battalion, 4th Marines, 3rd Assault Amphibian Battalion, and the 1st Tank Battalion, maintain that the scene was not staged other than the assistance they provided.

 Robert Fisk described the event as "the most staged photo opportunity since Iwo Jima."